 Because of this controversy on bacterial spreading tendencies, experts have weighed in their opinion that modern hand dryers may not exactly be the best solution for bathrooms that run a higher risk of spreading diseases.

 Some examples include laboratories, diagnostic clinics, and hospital settings where there is a greater percentage of extremely sick people who will be using the jet air or warm air hand dryers.

 Going green is becoming a mainstream consideration for organizational facility solutions like hand drying options.
 If you are keen on saving the environment, that’s a point taken in favour of warm air and jet air hand dryers.

 A consultancy firm on environmental resources management claims that paper towels require 64% more electric power when compared against power requirements of warm air hand dryers.

-This may seem counter intuitive considering that paper towels do not really require electric power when it is being used for hand drying.
-But the manufacturing of the paper towel products to supply bathrooms globally have an accumulated power cost requirement.
+This may seem counter-intuitive considering that paper towels do not really require electric power when it is being used for hand drying.
+But the manufacturing of the paper towel products to supply bathrooms globally has an accumulated power cost requirement.

 Actual Cleaning and Drying Power

 A University of Westminster study has proven that paper hand towels are more hygienic and effective in drying the hands.
 Given the propensity of automated hand dryers to proliferate bacteria, the paper towels’ individualized and disposable quality makes it immune from transmitting germs from one user to another.